 This leads everybody associated with the project to be clear about every minute details.
 Successful fabrications and installations are depending upon the right co-ordination among architect, designer, drafter, and contractor.

-Important information mandatory for the manufacturing, such as dimensions, manufacturing standards or fabrication instructions, should be involved in the shop drawing submittals.
-The shop drawing alone should have detailed specifications which can clearly convey the information to the fabricators as the construction documents majorly lack this information.
+Important information mandatory for manufacturing, such as dimensions, manufacturing standards or fabrication instructions, should be involved in the shop drawing submittals.
+The shop drawing alone should have detailed specifications that can clearly convey the information to the fabricators as the construction documents majorly lack this information.